AnnKir17/AnnKir17/README.md

 ### :woman_technologist: About Me :
 I am an Analyst <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Saint-Petersburg, Russia.
-- 💼: Also me: I’m working as a Head of Monitoring Systems Department in SPb GUP "Passazhiravtotrans".
+- 💼: Also me: I’m working as a Data Analyst in Cursus.
 - :computer: Stack: Python, PostgreSQL.
 - ⚡: In my free time, I'm keen on reading, sports.
 - 📫 How to reach me: anutakirshina@gmail.com